-A conference organizer's job doesn't end when their conference does; several tasks need to be performed as soon as a conference occurs to make sure you're organized and have your data ready for your future conference, but also to maintain that rapport you've worked ever so hard to build with your attendees, service providers, and stakeholders.
+A conference organizer's job doesn't end when their conference does; several tasks need to be performed as soon as a conference occurs to make sure you're organized and have your data ready for your future conference, but also to maintain the rapport you've worked so hard to build with your attendees, service providers, and stakeholders.
 Read the following tips to learn more about what you should do after a conference.

 1. Reach out to say thank you

 Following up with your participants is very important, especially if you plan on organizing more conferences in the future.
 It is an opportunity for you to boost your reputation and encourage guests to show up for your next conference.
 But even if you'll never plan another conference, it's common courtesy to follow up with participants and guests to say thanks.

 Send a personalized follow-up to all participants to let them know you enjoyed meeting them.
 Also set up a phone call or face-to-face meeting with anyone you specifically want to do business with.
 You'll leave a good impression as a conference organizer.

 Your vendors were a key part of making your conference a success.
 Always make sure to thank them for their efforts.
 A personal follow-up works best, so try to give them a call if you can.
 If you're dealing with a large number of vendors, you might want to at least craft an email to thank them and leave things on a high note.

 Surveys are an important part of any customer-driven operation.
 You need to know what your participants thought of your conference so you can start working on improving your future one by replicating what's working, i.e. what your participants loved about your conference, and leaving behind what hasn't, i.e. all of the details your participants did not quite like.
 This should include all elements of your conference from your selected topics, themes, and speakers, right down to your choice of venue and catering.
 Remember, no detail is too small; you should never neglect any element to make sure your future conferences are exactly what your customers expect, especially if your conference is paid!